abdelrahmanFRM/vscode-visual-studio--clone/README.md

   * Managed data with **React Query** for optimal performance and UX
   * Role-based permissions in Strapi used to secure public access

----

-Let me know what you’d like next.

 =======
 # React + TypeScript + Vite